 To be admitted to the Ph.D. or Masters in Biomedical Sciences Program with Regular status, applicants must hold an earned baccalaureate (or equivalent) from an accredited college or university, and have a minimum overall GPA of 3.0 on a 4.0 scale.
 Typically, applicants will have an undergraduate major in Biology or a related discipline.
-In addition, Graduate Record Examination (GRE) scores of 1100 (combined Verbal and Quantitative scores) and 4.5 (Analytical Writing Test) are recommended for some programs.
+In addition, Graduate Record Examination (GRE) scores are required.
+Minimum scores of 1100 (combined Verbal and Quantitative scores) and 4.0 (Analytical Writing Test) for the old exam format (through summer 2011) and 50th percentile for the new exam format (beginning fall 2011) are recommended for some programs.
 For international applicants, the Test of English as a Foreign Language (TOEFL) or the (IELTS) also is required and a score above the 50th percentile is recommended.
-However, a prior Masters degree is not required to enter the Ph.D. program.
-At this time, all students accepted unconditionally into the Ph.D. in Biomedical Sciences program will receive a full tuition scholarship and a research stipend.
-The research stipend is similar in monetary value to the National Institutes of Health, National Research Award for predoctoral fellows.
+However, a prior Masters degree is not required to enter the PhD program.
+At this time, all students accepted without provisions into the PhD in Biomedical Sciences program, and maintaining good academic standing, will receive a full tuition scholarship and a research stipend funded in whole or in part by the College of Graduate Studies and funding from a student's advisor through a grant(s).
+(Please consult the Health Science Campus College of Graduate Studies Handbook for additional information regarding the terms of support.).
 There are a limited number of tuition scholarships and stipends available for students in the Masters in Biomedical Sciences program.